Generalisation of the Hammersley-Clifford Theorem on Bipartite Graphs: Hammersley-Clifford Spaces and Strong Config-Foldings

 Indeed $X_a$ is obtained just by forbidding the symbol $a$ from $X$ and $\star$ is still a safe symbol.
-In general it is not necessary that the symbol being folded into has to be a safe symbol.
-For instance given any bipartite graph $\G$ the space $Hom(\G,C_4)$, can be folded in two steps to $Hom(\G,Edge)$, yet $C_4$ does not have any safe symbol.
-Note that the unfold of an n.n.constraint space with a safe symbol need not have a safe symbol.
-For example if $\H$ is the graph given by figure \ref{figure:safe_symbol}
+In general it is not necessary that the symbol being strongly config-folded into has to be a safe symbol.
+For instance given any bipartite graph $\G$ the space $Hom(\G,C_4)$, can be strongly config-folded in two steps to $Hom(\G,Edge)$, yet $C_4$ does not have any safe symbol.
+Note that the strong config-unfold of an n.n.constraint space with a safe symbol need not have a safe symbol.
+For example if $\H$ is the graph given by Figure \ref{figure:safe_symbol}

 then for any bipartite graph $\G$ the top vertex is a safe symbol in the space $Hom(\G, H)$.
-However if we attach trees to $\H$ to obtain $\H^\prime$ given by figure \ref{figure:fold_to_safe}
+However if we attach trees to $\H$ to obtain $\H^\prime$ given by Figure \ref{figure:fold_to_safe}